Me and my sneakers, from childhood to adolescence (part 1) – Carte blanche to… Nicolò

 By the sweet inexplicable madness of Funk, and the raw intensity of Soul.

-Even today, like a totem, this pair (much more worn than in the photo) remains safe in the back of my closet.
+Even today, like a totem, this pair (much more worn than in the photo) has remained safe at the back of my closet.

-In the next carte blanche, in a second article, I will tell you how my vision of sneakers evolved when I really developed a passion for style and clothes, from my twenties until today, at 27 years.
+In the next carte blanche, in a second article, I will tell you how my vision of the sneaker evolved when I really became passionate about style and clothing, from my twenties until today, at 27 years old.

 You can now read it right here.